 Cannabis can expand one’s mind, clear inhibitions, facilitate open communication and relaxation.
 This promotes rapport and comfortableness, often leading to increased sexual attraction and compatibility.

 Further, cannabis is not a “date rape” drug.
 It doesn’t make someone want sex when they didn’t want it before using cannabis.
-Nor does it debilitate a person so they are unable to fight off unwanted sexual advances.
+Nor does it cripple a person so they are unable to fight off unwanted sexual advances.

 Alcohol, Rohypnol (“roofies”), GHB and other substances are used to facilitate non-consensual sex—cannabis is not.

 My Indian Tantric teachers emphasized that the most satisfying cannabis-assisted sex is between partners who have already achieved intimacy, bonding, and a fulfilling relationship.

 When a couple plans to use cannabis as an aphrodisiac, a high degree of intentionality and cooperation make cannabis use far more likely to result in thrilling marijuana-assisted sexual pleasure.

 Now I share with you the most reliable ways to use cannabis as an aphrodisiac, as revealed to me in secret studies with authentic Indian Ayurvedic and Tantric specialists.

 The most powerful method for using cannabis as a sexual drug is to place a pure and decarboxylated cannabis concentrate such as dry sift, bubble hash, kief, organic dabs, rosin, or cannabis-infused coconut oil directly into the vagina and/or anus.